Unwanted software removal

 The bundled software is presented to you when installing the free software, with a checkbox to allow you to choose whether you also want this software to be installed.
-This checkbox is usually checked by default and is easy to miss, meaning the third-party software could be installed without your knowledge or consent.
+This checkbox is usually checked by default and easy to miss, meaning the third-party software could be installed without your knowledge or consent.

 Many new computers come with pre-installed third-party software – software that wouldn't normally be installed if you installed the operating system yourself.

 This bundled software and pre-installed software is known as 'bloatware'.

 Some of this bloatware might just be taking up space on your hard drive and be otherwise harmless.
 Some bloatware might be running in the background, probably unknown to you, doing nothing useful or harmful, just slowing down your computers.
 Some bloatware might have irritating behaviour, such as changing your default web browser, home page or search engine, showing pop-up adverts, or installing browser toolbars.